mohmuddev/gayaan/docs/tutorial-extras/filter.md

 It will exclude profiles of users located in other countries, ensuring that the search results only include profiles from the selected country.

-**Advanced Filters (Interests, Hobbies, Height, etc.):**

-- When users apply advanced filters such as interests, hobbies, and height preferences, the algorithm will consider these additional criteria in the matching process.